bzjan/pathogen_sensing/README.md

 # Pathogen Sensing Project

-This repository contains the code for pathogen sensing with biphase emulsion droplets (Simulations, Analysis, Visualization)
+This is the companion repository for the paper "Shedding light on bacterial fitness in a tug-of-war with liquid crystal emulsions" containing simulations, analysis, and visualization.

 <img src="https://github.com/bzjan/pathogen_sensing/assets/5402654/6097459d-43b7-4d79-83db-cbbb201d32f7" width="400">